jpi0309/Optimal-Bus-Route-Finder/README.md

     <img src="graf2.png" alt="Shortest Path" width="500" height="300"/>
 </p>

-Here, we have nodes representing the same physical bus stop but at different arrival times of buses.
-An edge is created only when the user can walk on foot within 10 minutes and catch the bus.
+Here, we have nodes representing the same physical bus stops (IDs 1 and 2) but at different arrival times of buses.
+An edge is created only when the user can walk on foot within 10 minutes (example range) and catch the bus.
 <p align ="center">
   <img src="graf.png" alt="Another Image" width="400"/>
 </p>

-Below, we present the method we use to connect different bus stops.
-For each bus stop, we identify the nearest node in the walking graph (G_walk), calculate the walking time between them, and then assign this value to the edge directly connecting the bus stop nodes.
+Below, we present the method we use to connect different bus stops (see above).
+For each bus stop, we identify the nearest node in the walking graph (G_walk), calculate the walking time between them, and then assign this value to the edge directly connecting the bus stop nodes (only if such an edge is possible).
 We do not connect G_transit directly with G_walk.

 <p align="center">
     <img src="graf3.png" alt="Shortest Path" width="500"/>